 Hapkido is a tactical mixed martial art which focuses on principals and reactive response, rather than pre-set patterns of movement.
 The art is primarily circular and non-resistant in nature and allows the individual to develop their own style within these principals rather than attempting to mold students into copies.

-Efficient and eclectic, Hapkido covers a diverse variety of para-combatitive skills including hand strikes, deflecting, evading, dynamic kicks, joint manipulation, grappling, throws and sweeps, falling, rolling and the study of pressure points.
+Efficient and eclectic, Hapkido covers a diverse variety of para-combative skills including hand strikes, deflecting, evading, dynamic kicks, joint manipulation, grappling, throws and sweeps, falling, rolling, and the study of pressure points.

-However, Hapkido is not a way of fighting.
+Hapkido is not a way of fighting, however.
 It is a way of personal development and self-defense.
-Through training, there are many benefits for the practitioner, including physical and mental exercise, tactical defense, increased flexibility, stress and aggression reduction, self-confidence, inner peace and fellowship.
+Through training, there are many benefits for the practitioner, including physical and mental exercise, tactical defense, increased flexibility, stress and aggression reduction, self-confidence, inner peace, and fellowship.

 Translated from Korean, Hapkido literally means “The Way of Coordinated Power.“